6 Tiny Things Emotionally Resilient People Do Differently Than Everyone Else

 Advertisement

-We believe that crying indicates a lack of emotional resilience.
-Crying is complicated and it's determined by factors such as the context and subjective meaning of the situation, gender (men are socialized to avoid crying and therefore tend to cry less), empathy (higher empathy can make you cry more easily), general stress levels, personality traits such as extraversion, and more.
+Crying is complicated, and it's determined by factors such as the context and subjective meaning of the situation, gender (men are socialized to avoid crying and therefore tend to cry less), empathy (higher empathy can make you cry more easily), general stress levels, personality traits such as extraversion, and more.

-But crying has also been found to be a highly effective mechanism for restoring emotional and psychological balance — and that's what resilience is all about.
+The American Psychological Association has found crying to be a highly effective mechanism for restoring emotional and psychological balance — and that's what resilience is all about.

 We assume the resilience a person displays in one scenario implies how resilient they would be in another.
 It doesn't.